chinmayarvind23/AIvaluate/docs/Individual Logs/Jerry.md

 - Continuous self-study of docker-compose files and VITE, a React app initializer
 - Code review and provide feedback on the initialized project

+# Cycle Summary (June 5 - June 7)

 ## Wednesday June 5th
-### 1 hour
+### 8 hour
-- Finalize the project design system architecture section
+- Finalize the project design system architecture section (30 minutes)
-- Watch and review other group's presentations
+- Watch and review other group's presentations (30 minutes)
+- Team meeting and project planning (1 hour)
+- Project design - ER diagram adjustment, added new entities and relationships to the existing; ER diagram justification and write-up (5 hours)
+- Project design - UML diagram adjustment, added new class and relations to the existing diagram (1 hour)